Wednesday, 13 November 2024

 Melina BATH: It is a wonderful thing.
 He also mentioned Wilsons Promontory down near my home area and the importance of management there – and that is particularly in relation to hog deer, which I have actually seen down at Wilsons Prom – public land in general, feral pests and weeds.
 Also, he spoke about how ideology is not good public policy, and that is actually something that is absolutely dear to my heart.

 Deer hunting does come in a whole variety of shapes and sizes.
 It is game hunting, and people who speak to me and I communicate with are very active in their praise and support for deer continuing to be a game-hunting species.
 In speaking to some of my locals down in Gippsland, we have two classifications of deer hunters: you can be a hound hunter or you can be those who stalk and, as they call it, glass – stalk and glass.
-It is certainly an art, and clearly in the past, if you were a successful hunter back in the day many, many centuries ago, then you got fed, because traditionally hunting was all around the pursuit of having a meal.
+It is certainly an art, and clearly in the past, if you were a successful hunter many, many centuries ago, then you got fed, because traditionally hunting was all around the pursuit of having a meal.
 Now people often use it as a way of communicating with each other and spending time with family and friends; different age groups all participate in this traditional activity.

-Indeed we talk about the economic benefits, and I note that the RMCG 2020 report, which was unpacked very openly and well in the duck-hunting inquiry, goes to the very point that recreational hunting in general, of which deer hunting is part, is worth over $356 million.
+We talk about the economic benefits, and I note that the RMCG 2020 report, which was unpacked very openly and well in the duck-hunting inquiry, goes to the very point that recreational hunting in general, of which deer hunting is part, is worth over $356Â million.
 That was some years ago now, so I am sure that has increased in value, and that is both spend by the hunters in general and the flow-on effect generated from their activity.

-The key thing for everybody who is a regional MP is that 69 per cent of the hunting-related expenditure occurs outside of metropolitan Melbourne.
+The key thing for everybody who is a regional MP is that 69Â per cent of the hunting-related expenditure occurs outside of metropolitan Melbourne.
 It occurs in the regions and it occurs in our country towns and hamlets, and that is a good thing.
 It occurs at the Dargo pub, at the Licola General Store and at the Heyfield pub.
 You can stop in at Latrobe Valley, Sale, Straddie or Bairnsdale, and the Rosedale butcher does a mean piece of kabana on your way out into the bush to continue with your hunting fraternity.
 You can go into, as we have seen in the motion, the great Alpine National Park below the snowline, Wonnangatta, Tamboritha and the like, and also around Seaspray, where there are some hog deer, down in Gippsland.

 You have got sambar, you have got red, and red I understand are often in those mountainous regions and in the Grampians, where apparently now this government has decided it is going to lock it up from people who have been doing another traditional pursuit, rock climbing, over many, many decades, which is having an impact on the community.
+Deer hunting provides specifically over $100Â million and over 3000Â full-time equivalent jobs across the state, and as I said, many of those are in regional Victoria.

-Now, one of the things that Mr Bourman touched on was about public land, and he spoke about how ideology is not good public policy.
-Well, if this government is not at sixes and sevens in relation to state forests, national parks and the like – over a period of time it has set up VEAC, the Victorian Environmental Assessment Council.
+One of the things that Mr Bourman touched on was about public land, and he spoke about how ideology is not good public policy.
+If this government is not at sixes and sevens in relation to state forests, national parks and the like – over a period of time it has set up VEAC, the Victorian Environmental Assessment Council.
 It has gone into the central west investigation in that space over there in the Wombat State Park and Lerderderg State Park and Mount Cole State Forest area, where there was timber harvesting in the past, now shut down by this government.
 It has now decided that it is going to lock up somewhere around 400,000 hectares of state forest into national parks.

 What we are concerned about on this side of the house is very much how they are going to look after more national parks when this government are not looking after the national parks that they already have.
 You go into the Central Highlands – and we have got the eminent panel that has been around for a little while and then we also see the Great Outdoors Taskforce.
 If you go to their new, revised website, you see that they have actually carved out the scope of the Central Highlands, and so the statement on that Great Outdoors Taskforce website says, ‘We will not be looking at’ – I am paraphrasing – ‘cauterising or locking up any more national parks from that space,’ which is Gippsland, the Emerald Link and the north-east region.
 But it is not saying it will not lock up all of the Central Highlands, all of the great forest national park-slated area.
-This would of course impact on some of the regions that Mr Bourman is talking about and some of the hunters that we are talking about in this debate today
+This would of course impact on some of the regions that Mr Bourman is talking about and some of the hunters that we are talking about in this debate today.

 What we on this side want to see is proper, active management of public land.
 Things like out-of-control bushfire do not recognise land tenure.
 Pests and weeds – and we know that Mr Bourman has mentioned that in his contribution – do not recognise that they are now going into different land tenure and say, ‘Oh, gosh, I’d better stop.’
 What we do recognise is that this government is cutting the knees out of our public service of boots on the ground, of people to look after those tracts, both in state forests and national parks.
 It is cutting funding, creating more headaches for vulnerable species and more proliferation of pests and weeds, and it is certainly going to compromise our native species.
 And not to mention wild dogs – and these are wild dogs.
-One of my friends recently told me that only over the Cup weekend they saw that they were black shepherd-cross type dogs and they were around hunters, actually being quite feral but also being quite dangerous around those hunters.
+One of my friends recently told me that only over the cup weekend they saw that they were a black shepherd cross type of dog and they were around hunters, actually being quite feral but also quite dangerous around those hunters.

-Now, in relation to the national parks, very sadly we saw in the Weekly Times – and I am aware of this document – that the state government is cutting the funding so much it is actually cutting back what are called essential services.
+In relation to the national parks, very sadly we saw in the Weekly Times – and I am aware of this document – that the state government is cutting the funding so much it is actually cutting back what are called essential services.
 I think it is a document that clearly shows that a number of must-do services will be cut, and there are some services that could occur if we had the money.
 But these are things like invasive feral pest management.
 This government are on one hand saying, ‘Let’s make new national parks over here.
 What about the central west, the great forest national park?
 We’ll think about something in the east, or not,’ but they are not looking after the public land that we have.

 I want to understand.
 We know that the state of the environment report and the State of the Forests do not actually have forest care metrics.
 Why does this government not check?
 They shut a timber industry down because of what could happen to vulnerable species, but they are not actually doing any assessment on species in the public land estate, whether it be state forests or national parks, and I think that is a condemning offence.
 I think this motion could be stronger.
 The Nationals will support it, as we back our hunting fraternity in Victoria.